-On 10th May 1824, The National Gallery opened to the public for the first time.
-We look at 6 Secrets 195 years on
+On 10th May 1824, The National Gallery opened It’s doors to the public, 6 little known secrets from the last 195 years.

 “Hide them in caves and cellars but not one picture shall leave this island” Winston Churchill